Proofreaders check text before it's printed or published to make sure it's correct and complete.

 6. Career path and progression

-As an experienced proofreader, you could build up your reputation as a specialist in a particular field, or approach publishing companies for work.
+As an experienced proofreader, you could build up your reputation as a specialist in a particular field.
+You could also approach publishing companies for work.

 You may be interested in: